 National Pollutant Discharge Elimination System (NPDES) Stormwater Discharge Permit.
 A permit issued by the EPA or by the State under authority delegated pursuant to 33 USC, section 1342 (b) that authorizes the discharge of pollutants to waters of the United States.
 For a cumulative disturbance of one (1) acre of land that EPA considers “construction activity,” which includes, but is not limited to clearing, grading, excavation, and other activities that expose soil typically related to landscaping, demolition, and construction of structures and roads, a federal permit will be required.
 Consult EPA for specific rules.
 This EPA permit is in addition to any state or local permit required.

-4.03 Stormwater Management for New Development
+4.03 Design Standards for Stormwater Management for New Development

-A. All proposed stormwater management practices and treatment systems shall meet the following performance standards:
+A. For any construction, land alteration, or improvement of a site or structure with less than 40 percent existing impervious surface (calculated by dividing the total existing impervious surface by the size of the parcel and convert to a percentage), all proposed stormwater management practices and treatment systems shall meet the following performance standards:

 1. Stormwater management and erosion and sediment control practices shall be located outside any specified buffer zones unless otherwise approved by the Planning Board.